 Water source heat pumps have been in use since the late 1940s.
 They use the constant temperature of water as an exchange medium instead of extracting the heat from the outdoor air temperature.
 Thus, water source heat pumps can reach impressively high efficiencies (300% to 600%) even on the coldest winter nights, in comparison to 175% to 250% for air-source heat pumps on cool days.

 The reason these energy systems are so efficient is that they take two kilowatts of free heat from the water and one kilowatt of electricity to produce three kilowatts of heat.
 This is done with heat going up the flue pipe.
 As a result, the running costs of heat pumps are low.

 The system is made of efficient heat pump units which are interconnected via a loop which the water passes through.
 Every unit offers specific air comfort requirements in the particular zone they are installed in.

-During cold weather, the water source heat pump transfers heat from a water loop through the unit’s specially designed refrigerant-to-water heat exchanger and then move this heat into the central heating system.
+During cold weather, the system transfers heat from a water loop through the unit’s specially designed refrigerant-to-water heat exchanger and then moves this heat into the central heating system.